I know, I know. Heels are evil, you say. Health problems! Oppressive and restrictive pictures of what it means to be beautiful! I know.

 I love putting them with a super-long pair of jeans or skirt:

 This whole outfit makes me feel about ten feet tall.
-(Skirt: Boden from a few years ago–this one is similar.
+(Skirt: Boden from a few years ago.
 Shirt is Gap from 2010.)
 I have another, similar pair from a couple of years ago from the brand Naya, and they’ve been quite comfortable too.
 No matter how tall the overall shoe is, for me to be really happy at the end of the day the arch in my foot needs to correspond to no more than a 2” heel.
 I have no idea how widely-applicable that number is, but thought it worth sharing.
 It’s probably also worth noting that we have a shoes-off household, so I spend a decent portion of every day with bare feet and do stretch my calves daily.

 I feel like I should close this post by reiterating that I believe fashion should be subordinate to our lives, rather than the other way around.
 For all that I love heels, and am very comfortable in them, I spend a fair amount of time being active outside with the boys.
 And no way are my clothes going to get in the way of that.
 So when you see me at the playground, I’ll be looking like this…